Synodontidae

 The Synodontidae or lizardfishes are benthic (bottom-dwelling) marine and estuarine bony fishes that belong to the aulopiform fish order, a diverse group of marine ray-finned fish consisting of some 15 extant and several prehistoric families.
 They are found in tropical and subtropical marine waters throughout the world.

 Lizardfishes are generally small, although the largest species measures about 60 cm in length.
 They have slender, somewhat cylindrical bodies, and heads that superficially resemble those of lizards.
 The dorsal fin is located in the middle of the back, and accompanied by a small adipose fin placed closer to the tail.
 They have mouths full of sharp teeth, even on the tongue.

 Lizardfishes are benthic animals that live in shallow coastal waters; even the deepest-dwelling species of lizardfish live in waters no more than 400 m deep.
 Some species in the subfamily Harpadontinae live in brackish estuaries.
 They prefer sandy environments, and typically have body colours that help to camouflage them in such environments.

 The larvae of lizardfishes are free-swimming.
 They are distinguished by the presence of black blotches in their guts, clearly visible through their transparent, scaleless skin.

-While it may not be as well-known as some other types of fish, it is still consumed in many cultures and can be used in a variety of culinary preparations.